dab414/zettel/20221031163631-CPS_cyber_attack_taxonomy_data-privacy.md

 # 20221031163631-CPS_cyber_attack_taxonomy_data-privacy
 #hcps #cyber-security

 Cyber threats come in many forms across many systems, with a multitude of motivations and incentives for hackers to target a particular person or persons.
 Some of these attacks can infringe on the privacy of CPS users and result in attacks that lock people out of important systems, or steal sensitive information from them.
-Below are a number of examples across the domains of computers/smart-phones, smart cars, VANETs, planes, healthcare/medical, and energy.
+Below are a number of examples across the domains of computers/smart-phones, smart cars, VANETs, planes, healthcare/medical, energy, VR, and AI.

 ## Data/Privacy:
 - Computer/smart-phone based attacks [1]